 Growth Rate: 24 Inches per Year.

 Flowers Showy.
 Red.
-Flowers in Summer or Fall.
+Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

 Prolific, Dark Brown Capsule, Very Large (Over 3.00 inches), fruiting in Winter or Spring.

 Bark Gray, Rough or Smooth.

 Shading Capacity Rated as Moderately Low out of Leaf.

 Litter Issue is Flowers, Dry Fruit and Leaves.